songshine/mHadoop/README.md

-marvin is in augmentum now!
+marvin is in augmentum now?
+Marvin hello